alirezaghl/post-training/readme.md

-## Qwen-0.5B Fine-tuning with Supervised Learning and REINFORCE
+## Qwen-0.5B Fine-tuning with Supervised Learning and RL

 A two-stage training approach for fine-tuning Qwen-0.5B using supervised learning followed by reinforcement learning for enhanced test-time compute scaling.